 For more than five years, this Provençal bistro has been the perfect place to dazzle out-of-towners, thanks to doting service, world-class wines, a plush but unfussy dining room, and prime Public Garden frontage.
 From-the-land proteins—such as seared duck breast accompanied by sweet potato, artichoke, and duck jus—are stellar, though the real draw is the seafood dishes (inventive crudo, inky tagliatelle with squid and uni).
 The kitchen is now led by executive chef and Boston native Josue Louis.

 — 9. —

 If you think farm-to-table has been reduced to a mere catch phrase, you haven’t paid a visit to Jason Bond’s idiosyncratic Cambridge bistro.
 Intricately arranged yet homey dishes highlight offbeat agrarian finds like elderberries, muskmelon, and wild arugula, some of which come from Bond’s very own Carlisle farm plot.
-But it’s incredibly tough to top the magical atmosphere at the narrow Cambridge original, particularly during the winter, when the warmth of the fireplace can be felt throughout the intimate dining room.
+It’s incredibly tough to top the magical atmosphere at the narrow Cambridge space, too, particularly during the winter, when the warmth of the fireplace can be felt throughout the intimate dining room.

 279A Broadway, Cambridge, 617-661-0009, bondircambridge.com.

 — 10. —